-The Department sent Motor Carrier a proposed assessment for oversize/overweight civil penalties for operating while overlength.
-The Department determined that Motor Carrier should not have been assessed the civil penalty they were assessed.
+The Department sent Motor Carrier a proposed assessment for oversize/overweight civil penalties for operating while having an axle weight in excess of what is statutorily allowed.
+At hearing, Motor Carrier established that the proposed assessment failed to meet statutory requirements.
 Therefore, Motor Carrier's protest is sustained.